Segal operations in the algebraic $K$-theory of topological spaces: -structure and restriction to spherical objects

 The maps $\beta_1$ and $\beta_2$ come from stabilizations $j^n \colon \cR_f(X , \Sigma_n , \{ {\rm all}\}) \ra G^n_{\bullet} \cR_f(X , \Sigma_n , \{ {\rm all}\})$.

 The maps $\alpha_2$ and $\beta_3$ are given by the identification

 \end{definition} The category $\cR_f^n(X)$ has the pairing derived from the categorical sum $\wdX$.
 This feature allows us to dispense with the subdivision construction.
-Each of the four categories in the lower part of the diagram also has a natural pairing.
-Underlying these pairings are the facts established in proposition \ref{symmetricbimonoid} that $\cR_f(X)$ is a category with cofibrations and weak equivalences, with a categorical sum $\vee$ and a symmetric monoidal biexact product $\sma$. \begin{definition} \begin{enumerate} \item A product $\widetilde{\btn}$ on $\{1 \} \times \prod_{n \geq 1} \cR_f(X, \Sigma_n , \{ {\rm all} \}) $:
+Each of the four categories in the lower part of the diagram also has a natural pairing derived from the box tensor pairings